Polestar 1 plug-in hybrid coupe: 52 miles electric, then 26 mpg combined

 Together, the gasoline engine and a pair of electric motors produce 600 horsepower and 738 pound-feet of torque.

 The battery is a huge (for a PHEV) 34-kwh, enabling that 52-mile range and making the Polestar 1 eligible for the maximum $7,500 federal EV tax credit.
-The car itself was a base price of $155,000.
+The car itself has a base price of $155,000.

 We drove the Polestar 1 in November and found it to offer a perplexing combination of luxury coupe comfort and tenacious handling.